Azure/azure-mobile-apps/docs/quickstarts/android/auth.md

 # Add Authentication

-In this tutorial, you add Microsoft authentication to the quickstart project on Android by using a supported identity provider.
+In this tutorial, you add Microsoft authentication to the quickstart project on Android using Azure Active Directory.
 Before completing this tutorial, ensure you have [created the project](index.md) and [enabled offline sync](offline.md).

 {!quickstarts/includes/quickstart-configure-auth.md!}